sphinx-contrib/apidoc/README.rst

 .. important::

-    Sphinx includes a built-in extension adding this functionality, with many of the same options.
+    Sphinx 8.2.0 introduced a built-in extension adding this functionality, with many of the same options.
 New users should opt for this extension instead, while existing users should seek to migrate as this project will eventually be retired.
+For more information, refer to the `sphinx.ext.apidoc`_ documentation.
+A migration guide is provided `below
+    <migration-to-sphinx.ext.apidoc`.

 Overview
 --------